 How Does Gelatin Clear Your Brew?

-Well after fermentation is completed the yeast that is still floating around or is in suspension begins to drop to the bottom of the fermenter or flocculate.
-Obviously with the yeast no longer floating around in the beer it becomes clearer.
+After fermentation is completed the yeast that is still floating around or is in suspension begins to drop to the bottom of the fermenter or flocculate.
+Obviously,

 This is why people cold crash their homebrew.